 These 3 obstacles are the main things standing in the way of people telling others your blog, but if you can bypass this by doing the things I’m going to show you, then you have a great chance of the share action taking place, getting more traffic to your site, getting more comments, likes and better rankings in search engines (and possibly making more money through this extra exposure).

-Here’s 5 things I recommend you do in order to get more shares:
+Here’s 5 things I recommend you do in order to get more people sharing your content:

 Like I said before, I’ve been doing this for years and while the minority of my blogs/videos have been shared a lot by people, I have noticed that the times it happened, certain things were present.
 These things are going to be part of the list I’m about to give you: